-Web conferencing is an online service for live meetings, presentations and trainings via the internet and the audio and video from your device (computer, tablet, phone, etc.) You can connect to the conference either via your telephone.
+Web conferencing is an online service for live meetings, presentations and trainings via the internet and the audio and video from your device (computer, tablet, phone, etc.) You can connect to the conference either via your telephone or your computer.
 Creighton uses Zoom for web conferencing.

 To begin using the Zoom, sign in Creighton.zoom.us using your NetID and BluePassword.
 For detailed instructions for creating a Zoom meeting / webinar, please reference the following tutorials:

 - Zoom Security: Preventing Zoom Bombing - October 2020 -New!